Lee S. Shulman | |

 Birth Place: | Chicago, Illinois |

 Lee S. Shulman (born September 28, 1938) is an American educational psychologist and reformer.
-He has made notable contributions to the study of teaching, assessment of teaching, and the fields of medicine, science, mathematics, and the scholarship of teaching and learning.
+He has made notable contributions to the study of teaching; assessment of teaching; education in the fields of medicine, science, and mathematics; and the scholarship of teaching and learning.

 Shulman was born on September 28, 1938, in Chicago, Illinois.[1]
 He was the only son of Jewish immigrants who owned a small delicatessen on the Northwest Side of Chicago.[2]
-He attended a Yeshiva high school.[3]
+He attended a Yeshiva high school[3] and married Judy Horwitz in 1960.[4]
+He completed his bachelors (1959), masters (1960), and PhD (1963) at the University of Chicago, where Joseph Schwab and Benjamin Bloom were among the faculty who influenced his thinking and research interests.[5]
+[6]

 Shulman is also recognized for his publications and speeches about the higher education field of the scholarship of teaching and learning (SoTL).
 He notably distinguished SoTL from scholarly teaching, which he described as the work "every one of us should be engaged in every day that we are in a classroom, in our office with students, tutoring, lecturing, conducting discussions, all the roles we play pedagogically."[21]
 SoTL, on the other hand, is "when we step back and reflect systematically on the teaching we have done, in a form that can be publicly reviewed and built upon by our peers."
 This emphasis on public review and developing a collective body of knowledge was tied to his larger point that SoTL removes the widespread experience of "pedagogical solitude" by relocating postsecondary teaching within "a community of scholars."
 This, in turn, will elevate the status of teaching in higher education and expand what's known about teaching and learning in higher education.